Who is better equipped to talk about introverts than an Introvert?

 And I sorely missed not remaining in touch with them when I entertained the crazy (crazy for me not to you) notion of starting something on my own, to be my own boss.

-This is just one of the reason I dumped my dream.
+This is just one of the reasons I dumped my dream.
 Can you imagine me willingly approach anyone soliciting business?

 Can you see me greasing someone’s palm for favours?
 I can’t.